Habib97SE/nexora/backend/nexora/doc/TESTING_STRATEGY.md

-# Product Domain Testing Strategy
+# Domain Testing Strategy

 ## Overview

-This document outlines the comprehensive testing strategy implemented for the Product domain class, following Test-Driven Development (TDD) principles and the project's coding guidelines.
+This document outlines the comprehensive testing strategy implemented for the Product and Category domain classes, following Test-Driven Development (TDD) principles and the project's coding guidelines.

 ## Testing Philosophy